cfpb/django-flags/docs/api/urls.md

 If a `fallback` is not given the flagged url will raise a `404` if the flag state does not match the required `state`.

+!!! note
+    When a fallback view is given it *must* take the same arguments as the flagged view.

 ```python
 urlpatterns = [
     flagged_path('MY_FLAG', 'a-url/', view_requiring_flag, state=True),